cjjeakle/nouncaptcha/README.md

 ## To Get Set Up:
 ### Scripted Deployment:
 * Clone this repo
+    * If hosting: it is a good idea to clone this repo under `/srv`, since this will run as a web service
 * `sudo apt update`
 * `sudo apt --yes install nodejs npm postgresql screen`
 * Ensure NPM is up-to-date